How Tesla Could Reduce Expenses More Efficiently

 Review smart, not hard

-Tesla’s finance team has surely conducted exhaustive analysis of the company’s already, of course.
+Obviously Tesla’s finance team has already conducted exhaustive analysis of the company’s spend.
 But by managing expenses strategically—and with cutting-edge tools built with the same philosophy that they use—Tesla might not have to exhaust quite so much effort to rein in their expenses.

 To see how real time expense reporting would work at your company (even if you’re not sending out dire fiscal memos “To: Everybody”) schedule a demo of Abacus below.